elai950/AlertToast/README.md

 * Contains `Done/Complete`, `Image`, `Error` and `Message`.
 * Light & Dark Mode.
 * Supports iOS 13 minimum.
-* Suitable for every kind of view.
+* Suitable for any kind of view.

 I tried to recreate Apple's alerts as much as possible to be suitable for SwiftUI.
 You can find these alerts in the AppStore after feedback and after you add a song to your library in Apple Music.